KTBN-TV: History

 Trinity Broadcasting continued to use the KLXA call sign until November 1977, when the station officially became KTBN-TV.
 The station went to a 24-hour schedule by 1978.
 Its city of license was later relocated to Santa Ana in 1983.
 Today, as is the case with TBN's other owned-and-operated stations, KTBN repeats the national TBN feed for almost the entire day.
-It only breaks off for Southern California-specific public affairs programs.
+It only breaks off for Southern California–specific public affairs programs.
 Even when TBN bought other Christian stations (such as WHFT-TV in Miami, among others), the network ended local operations at those stations and replaced their programming with TBN's national feed.

 Today, KTBN-TV serves the entire Los Angeles metropolitan area with a full-power signal.
-The station originally had a network of low-powered translators carrying the signal to other areas in Southern California; however, during 2010, these translators went dark due to declining support, which has been attributed to the digital transition, and likely universal carriage of the network by the cable and satellite providers in the region.
-With the station being available on cable providers throughout Southern California, KTBN is not carried among the Los Angeles market stations available on either Dish Network or DirecTV at TBN's request; the national feed is carried in its place instead, but TBN's subchannel sister networks are not available.
+The station originally had a network of low-power translators carrying the signal to other areas in Southern California; however, during 2010, these translators went dark due to declining support, which has been attributed to the digital transition, and likely universal carriage of the network by the cable and satellite providers in the region.
+With the station being available on cable providers throughout Southern California, KTBN is not carried among the Los Angeles market stations available on either Dish Network or DirecTV at TBN's request; the national feed is carried in its place instead.